Kafunta River Lodge: Our full report

 Lunch at Kafunta is usually served as a buffet.
 We enjoyed a chicken curry and rice, vegetable spring rolls, a variety of cold salads and freshly baked bread.

-We were also able to experience their four course dinner, with vegetable soup as a starter followed by leek and onion quiche.
-The main course was a very tender beef fillet served with rice and green beans.
+The lodge serves a set three course dinner.
+We were served vegetable soup as a starter followed by the main course, a very tender beef fillet served with rice and green beans.
 Dessert was a very light and tasty chocolate mousse.

-Notes: Kafunta is not fenced with big game often wandering through.
-Parents must supervise their children at all times.
+- Kafunta is not fenced with big game often wandering through.
+Children must be supervised by a parent or guardian at all times.

-Communications: Kafunta has WiFi in the reception/shop area for guests to use, and can lend guests a laptop should they need one.
-The cellphone signal is very good all around the camp.
+- Kafunta has WiFi in the reception/shop area for guests to use.
+The cellphone signal is good all around the camp.

-Water supply notes: The showers and handbasins are plumbed in with hot and cold water, and each chalet has a flushing toilet.
-Water from the handbasins is filtered and safe for drinking, but bottled water is also freely available.
+- The showers and handbasins are plumbed in with hot and cold water, and each chalet has a flushing toilet.

 Health & safety

-Fire safety: Kafunta has fire extinguishers in all the lodge’s chalets and main areas, and they conduct regular fire training.
+- Kafunta has fire extinguishers in all the lodge’s chalets and main areas, and they conduct regular fire training for staff.

-Accepted payment on location: Kafunta accepts Visa and Mastercard, but they pass on a 5% surcharge.
+- Kafunta accepts Visa and Mastercard, but they pass on a small percentage surcharge.
 They cannot take Amex.
 Cash payments may be made in Zambian kwacha or US dollars.